HellhoundAI/Synthetic-Dataset-Generator/README.md

 $ python3 start.py -af test_attack.txt -lf test.txt -of test_o.txt -a 20 -w 4
 ```

-Following command is an example of generating a larger amount of attacks to a larger log file (10k rows):
+Following command is an example of generating a larger amount of attacks to a larger log file (10k rows).
+Again, the times between user actions will be counted:
 ```
 $ python3 start.py -af test_attack.txt -lf test_long.txt -of test_long_o.txt -a 500 -w 5
 ```